horleas/Pendu/README.md

 # Pendu by Horleas

-In the Tutorial of OpenClassRoom, they propose to make our own Hangingman game.
+In the Tutorial of OpenClassRoom, they propose to make our own Hangman game.
 I try to make it similar in the aspect but the coding is different.

 Version :